Want To Become A Better Person?

 - Forgiving ourselves for times when we don’t cut it

-- Practicing appropriate remorse, and ditching inappropriate guilt
+- Practising appropriate remorse, and ditching inappropriate guilt

 - Celebrating our successes